-Roasted garlic makes a wonderful appetizer spread and it adds bold flavor to salad dressings, mayonnaise, and vegetables.
-These roasted garlic mashed potatoes are another excellent example of the versatility of ingredient.
+Roasted garlic makes a wonderful appetizer spread and adds bold flavor to salad dressings, mayonnaise, and vegetables.
+These roasted garlic mashed potatoes are another excellent example of the versatility of this ingredient, adding a sweet nuttiness to the time-honored side dish.

 - 2 heads garlic